Crow Watch 2018 -

 - Doug Wacker, Ph.D., UW Bothell STEM Assistant Professor and researcher.
 Dr. Wacker leads research studies from campus roof tops exploring crow communication in social aggregations.

 - Walk around campus (maybe under the eaves!) watching the crows.
-The Eastside Audubon Society will have volunteer guides with scopes set up to view crows on roof tops and answer community questions.
+The Eastside Audubon Society will have volunteer guides with scopes set up to view crows on roof tops/wetlands and answer community questions.

 - View art and research displays in the North Creek Events Center which includes tabling by community partners: 21 Acres, City of Bothell, and Eastside Audubon Society.